Safety to be yourself

 Shannon Brown, LCSw

-Shannon Brown is a therapist who is devoted to providing a safe space for LGBTQ+ people living in Tennessee as well as non-LGBTQ+ people.
+Shannon Brown is a therapist who is devoted to providing a safe space for LGBTQ+ people living in Tennessee, as well as non-LGBTQ+ people.

 She focuses on increasing every person's sense of empowerment & self-determination, providing advocacy to minimize barriers for change & growth, & educating all clients & family/community members.
 Shannon provides therapy for adults, couples & families.